PowerShell Universal

 Hosting Manually

 You can also host the Universal server as a stand alone application.
-Simply run the Universal.Server.exe from the binary directory to utilize the Kestrel web server implementation in ASP.NET Core to start the web server.
+Simply run the Universal.Server.exe from the binary directory to utilize the to start the web server.

 Web Server Configuration